sergi/sergi.github.com/_posts/2013-11-09-extending-js-inline-unit-tests.md

 This macro was made in less than 20 minutes, so consider it as a very quick-and-dirty solution, and it has a few caveats:

-* The resulting code still depends of the user defining an `assert` function.
 * It doesn't give the nice errors that Pyret gives.
 * It will only accept expressions in the form `function(param) is expression`, so it is limited in expressivity (I believe that Pyret does the same, though)